Welbeck Street: Notable people

 The notorious 18th-century highwayman James MacLaine was once a grocer on Welbeck Street.

+Prince Francis of Teck died at Miss Clara Nelson Smith's nursing home 15 Welbeck Street on 22 October 1910.

+Flautist Robert Sidney Pratten and his wife, the guitar virtuoso, composer and teacher Catharina Josepha Pelzer lived at No 38 until Robert's death in 1868.

+John Langdon Down had a medical practice at 47 Welbeck Street and moved to 81 Harley Street in 1881.

 In 1799, Thomas Young established himself as a physician in this street at No 48, now recorded by a blue plaque.
 The street was favoured by doctors at the time and remains a leading medical location.
 It is close to Harley Street, now more famed for its concentration of private medical practitioners.

 General John Egerton, 7th Earl of Bridgewater (b.
 14 Apr 1753, d.
 21 Oct 1823) married Charlotte Catherine Anne Haynes, daughter of Samuel Haynes and Elizabeth, on 14 January 1783 at 58 Welbeck Street.